numba/llvmlite/docs/source/binding/passmanager.rst

       If true, enable the "SLP vectorizer", which uses a different algorithm from the loop vectorizer.
 Both may be enabled at the same time.

+.. class:: PassManager

+   The base class for pass managers.

+.. class:: ModulePassManager()

+   Create a new pass manager to run optimization passes on a module.
+   Use :meth:`PassManagerBuilder.populate` to add optimization passes.

+   The following method is available:

+   .. method:: run(module)

+      Run optimization passes on the *module* (a :class:`ModuleRef` instance).
+      True is returned if the optimizations made any modification to the module, False instead.

+.. class:: FunctionPassManager(module)

+   Create a new pass manager to run optimization passes on a function of the given *module* (an :class:`ModuleRef` instance).
+   Use :meth:`PassManagerBuilder.populate` to add optimization passes.

+   The following methods are available:

+   .. method:: finalize()

+      Run all the finalizers of the optimization passes.

+   .. method:: initialize()

+      Run all the initializers of the optimization passes.

+   .. method:: run(function)

+      Run optimization passes on the *function* (a :class:`ValueRef` instance).
+      True is returned if the optimizations made any modification to the module, False instead.